State-of-the-Art Radiology Services in Cape Girardeau

 - Chemical stress test: If you are unable to perform physical exercise on a treadmill, a chemical stress test may be ordered.
 These chemicals include Lexiscan and Dobutamine and are used in conjunction with an echo or nuclear imaging.

 - Stress echocardiogram: Ultrasound images of your heart are taken during various stages of cardiac stress.
 Depending on your physical condition, you may have an exercise stress test or chemical stress test associated with your stress echocardiogram.

 PET/CT at Saint Francis Medical Center combines position emission tomography (PET) and computed tomography (CT) into one scanner.
 The system allows clinicians to both visualize tissue and organs as well as observe their function.
 PET/CT scanners also enable physicians to better diagnose ailments such as cancer, neurological diseases and bone masses, as well as pinpoint the exact location of the disease.

-Positron emission tomography (PET) at Saint Francis Medical Center provides advanced diagnostics for cancer, neurological disease and heart function.
+PET at Saint Francis Medical Center provides advanced diagnostics for cancer, neurological disease and heart function.
 Unlike MRI, CT or X-rays that show the internal structures of the body, PET scans show activity in the tissues of the body and help physicians diagnose various diseases and conditions.

-Call 573-331-5162 to learn more about radiology services at Saint Francis Medical Center.
+To learn more about radiology services at Saint Francis Medical Center, call 573-331-5111.